andela/elven-ah/README.md

 - Clone the repo: Run `git clone https://github.com/andela/elven-ah.git` in the folder where you want the repo to be saved.
 - Navigate into the newly created folder and install the dependencies: `cd elven-ah && npm install`
 - Copy .env.example to .env: `cp .env.example .env`
-- Provision a PostreSQL database and add the credentials to the .env file.
+- Provision a PostgreSQL database and add the credentials to the .env file.
 Also add your preferred port to the .env file
 - Supply other environment variables you may need.
 - Then start the server using any of the following:
   - `npm start` to start the server normally without automatic restarting.